 - Rural experience under the supervision of a rural palliative medicine practitioner

 - You are eligible for full registration with the College of Physicians and Surgeons of Manitoba.

-- You have completed a postgraduate certification program as set out by the Royal College of Physicians and Surgeons of Canada or by the College of Family Physicians of Canada.
-You have completed the certification examinations or be eligible to sit these examinations on the completion of the Palliative Medicine Program.
+- You have completed a postgraduate certification program as set out by the Royal College of Physicians and Surgeons of Canada or by the College of Family Physicians of Canada and/or are in the process of completing.
+You have completed the certification examinations or be eligible to sit these examinations on the completion of the Palliative Medicine Program

 - You have current ACLS certification